LeslieAine/LeaderBoard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-we would like to thank microverse inc for the awesome challenge.
+I would like to thank microverse inc for the awesome challenge.
 -

 <p align="right">(<a href="#readme-top">back to top</a>)</p>